DigitalCommons/property-boundaries-service/readme.md

 - login to LX as a super user (to become a super user, update your record in MySQL on the server)
 - enable the Pending Polygons data layer
 - search for the lat-lng in the LX search bar, then click on nearby properties to visualise the polygon(s) involved

-## TODO (roughly in priority order)

-- Step back and think about what we want the pipeline to achieve, and what info we want to try to save as boundaries gradually change.
-Prioritise and try to narrow the scope.
-And think about whether we need any other data sources to achieve this.

-- Add analytics and do profiling to find where the bottlenecks are in analysis script, so they can be optimised.
-The script takes far too long currently - around 30 mins per council.
-Tasks could maybe be parallelised using worker threads (see https://nodejs.org/api/worker_threads.html).
-Also decide which bits of the algorithm are most needed and remove some computation that isn't necessary.
-And allow pipelines to resume automatically if something goes wrong e.g. the server reboots, which is fairly likely since the pipeline is going to take a long time even if we optimise it really well (it's processing a huge amount of data!)

-- Fully spec the behaviour of the pipeline, in particular the matching algorithm for INSPIRE polygons, then add unit tests to match this spec

-  - Mocha is set up for this.
-I made a methods.test.ts file, using GitHub Copilot, inspired by the [Land Explorer backend](https://github.com/DigitalCommons/land-explorer-front-end/wiki/Testing#unit-tests)
-  - Add these tests to a Github CI pipeline, like on LX backend
-  - We'll need to modularise some of the long functions in the pipeline a bit more (e.g. the `comparePolygons` function) to make unit testing easier
-  - Maybe we need to plot some different polygon scenarios that can be visualised and used for different edge cases.

-- Address the various 'TODO' comments around the codebase

-- Add some docs to `/docs` to give a high-level overview of what the pipeline is doing.
-But wherever possible, especially for low-level details, prefer Mocha specs over written documentation.
-Docs can be ignored but specs with unit tests can't.

-- Improve how the results of the analysis can be understood/visualised.
-It's currently a lot of data, and it's hard to know which matches to check individually.

-- Enable strict Typescript checking in tsconfig.json and fixup existing checking failures.
-Use more modern Sequelize definitions so that we get types https://sequelize.org/docs/v7/models/defining-models/